mozilla/addons-server/CONTRIBUTING.rst

 ============

-The easiest way to let us know about your awesome work is to send a pull request on github or in IRC.
+The easiest way to let us know about your awesome work is to send a pull request on GitHub or in IRC.

 Use **summary (bug #bugzilla bug ID#)** for the commit message.
 Eg::